What is Chest Physiotherapy?

 What Do Respiratory Physiotherapy Treatments Involve?

-Each respiratory technique has a different use, and your condition will influence what the appropriate method for you is.
+Each respiratory technique has a different use, and your condition will influence the appropriate method for you.
 A highly skilled physiotherapist will be listening to your breathing and the airflow into your lungs.
 This auscultation assesses where your lungs are affected.
 They will then tailor your treatment to assist your breathing and lung function back on track.
-In certain chronic diseases, such as cystic fibrosis, you may have a well-developed treatment plan devised in conjunction with a doctor or specialist; however, at times, need assistance if lung infections occur.
+In certain chronic diseases, such as cystic fibrosis, you may have a well-developed treatment plan devised in conjunction with a doctor or specialist; however, at times, you need assistance if lung infections occur.

 How Do Chest Physiotherapy Techniques Help?